Last Updated: 01.05.26

 A high-quality outdoor stairlift will be built to last, as we have alluded to above.
 So, when you’re researching products and companies, pay attention to which materials are used to construct the stairlift.

-Functional Convenience?
+Functional Convenience

 Make sure you think of some of the general factors you’d consider when purchasing an indoor stairlift.
-Does the chair need to be a swivel chair to allow easier access to the stairlift, and will it need to fold away when not in use to allow people to pass and use the stairs at other times?
+Does the chair need to be a swivel chair to allow easier access to the stairlift and will it need to fold away when not in use to allow people to pass and use the stairs at other times?

 Mounted To Wall Or Stairs?

-Again, consider accessibility, convenience and strength of each structure when deciding on this, and speak to professionals who should be happy to offer their advice as well.
+Again, consider accessibility, convenience and the strength of each structure when deciding on this, and speak to professionals who should be happy to offer their advice as well.

-Warranty & On-Going Maintenance Plans
+Warranty & Ongoing Maintenance Plans

-Also, what about regular servicing or on-going safety checks and repairs?
-What costs are involved and what do these cover you for?
+Also, what about regular servicing, ongoing safety checks and repairs?

 Speak To The Professionals